MrBounty/PZ-UI_API/README.md

 Find all useable function of UI [here](https://github.com/MrBounty/PZ-UI_API/blob/main/UI%20functions.md).
 After that it's easy, you just add [elements](https://github.com/MrBounty/PZ-UI_API/blob/main/Elements%20list.md) for the first line.
 When you added your elements, you jump to the next line with the function `ui:nextLine()` and you continu like that.
-One all line create, you just call `ui:saveLayout()` to finish creating the ui.
+Once all line create, you just call `ui:saveLayout()` to finish creating the ui.

 As in the following diagram:
 ![alt text](https://github.com/MrBounty/PZ-UI_API/blob/main/images/preview%20perso.png)